cmclark00/XBLA-Automation/Readme.md

 Instructions for use:

-In the command line install patool using "pip install patool".
+In the command line install patool using "pip install patool", and .then install alive_progress with "pip install alive_progress".

 Download the zipped project file and extract all of its contents to your home directory.
 In Windows this is usually C:\Users\username.